rocketshipapps/adblockfast/README.md

 ### How do Adblock Fast’s mobile blocking modes work<em>?</em>

 Adblock Fast for mobile lets you choose your blocking mode.
-If you tap the **Fast** button or link (or have installed an older app version), our default filtering rules are activated.
+If you tap the **Fast** button or link (or have previously installed the app), our default filtering rules are activated.
 If you tap the **Faster** button or link, a more comprehensive, up-to-date set of filtering rules are activated;
 Faster is an experimental mode that uses what should be an unnoticeable amount of your background bandwidth to anonymously crawl [common websites](network/urls.txt) (no cookies or any other personal